PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 ------------------------------------------------------------------------

-Mouse integrates various Toolbox calls, providing easy access to the mouse\'s position in local coordinates, the state of the mouse button, and whether a double-click has occurred.
+Mouse integrates various Toolbox calls, providing easy access to the mouse's position in local coordinates, the state of the mouse button, and whether a double-click has occurred.

 +-----------------------------+---------------------------------------+